aherron26/ELK-Stack-Project/README.md

 Machines within the network can only be accessed by ssh.
 -Which machine did you allow to access your ELK VM?
 What was its IP address?
-The only machine allowed to access the ELK VM is the Jump Box machine and its IP address is 10.0.0.4
+-The only machine allowed to access the ELK VM is the Jump Box machine and its IP address is 10.0.0.4

 A summary of the access policies in place can be found in the table below.